Biden inherits damaged economy, with signs of hope emerging

 That policy marks a key change for the Fed, which many economists think prematurely raised short-term rates in late 2015 as the economy was still improving and employers adding jobs.
 That rate increase was motivated by concerns that inflation was poised to accelerate as the unemployment rate fell close to 5%.
 Yet unemployment eventually fell to 3.5%, with inflation nowhere in sight.

-Powell and other Fed officials have stressed that they have learned from that mistake and are now much less concerned about higher inflation and more focused on driving unemployment back down to an ultra-low rate.
+Powell and other Fed officials have stressed that they have learned from that mistake and are now much less concerned about higher inflation and more focused on driving unemployment back down to an ultra-low level.